Martin County water crisis: Coverage

 the local and national focus on the water quality issue.

-On August 22, 2020, Visa News’s article “Martin County, Kentucky’s Water Crisis Isn’t Over.
-But It Has Changed.”
-Provides the most up to date summary of the crisis, encompassing not only the progress in water quality issues, but the rising problem of water affordability and the ongoing political issues surrounding the water crisis.
+On August 22, 2020, Visa News's article "Martin County, Kentucky’s Water Crisis Isn’t Over.
+But It Has Changed." provided the most up-to-date summary of the crisis, encompassing not only the progress in water quality issues, but the rising problem of water affordability and the ongoing political issues surrounding the water crisis.